oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 Just as indicated by the median values (Tables 1-3), the difference in target distance from the center across groups is not significant (Table 6).
 Surprisingly, even though the likelihood that a target was gazed at was almost identical across groups, the difference in distributions is significant (Table 7).
 Yet, there are cases where is it necessary to use best judgement when interpreting test results.
 While the difference is mathematically significant, the median values indicates that it is probably not functionally significant.

-The average proportion of participants to click on targets was significantly different across groups, as was total search time (Tables 8 & 9), strongly suggesting that the Most Found targets are so named because they are easier to find.
+The average proportion of participants to click on targets was significantly different across groups, as was total search time (Tables 8 & 9), supporting our previous interpretation of the median values.

 ### Validation Experiment Results